 You should get checked out by a medical professional as soon as possible after a cycling accident, even if you feel “fine.”
 Latent injuries might not become obvious to you until hours, days, or weeks after your accident.
 The sooner you get medical attention and treatment, the sooner you can see if anything is wrong and start the healing process.

-In addition – when you get medical treatment, you start a medical record to document your injuries.
+In addition–when you get medical treatment, you start a medical record to document your injuries.
 It provides evidence of your injuries.
 Your medical record plays a huge part as evidence in a personal injury lawsuit or trial.
-In order to get compensated for any injuries you’ve suffered in your accident, you must prove the extent of your injuries and that your injuries were caused by the accident.
+To get compensated for any injuries you’ve suffered in your accident, you must prove the extent of your injuries and that your injuries were caused by the accident.
 You have the best chance to record your injuries immediately after your accident occurs, and it is what is best for the success of bicycle accident settlements.

 If you’re worried about medical bills, a personal injury lawsuit can help cover your costs.
 You can even get compensation for pain and suffering.
-Kramer Injury Law has recovered millions in damages for our cyclist clients in the Chicago area.
-Call our Cook County offices today at (312) 775-1012 to talk to a bicycle accident lawyer about your case.
+Kramer Injury Law LLC has recovered millions in damages for our cyclist clients in the Chicago area.
+Call our Cook County offices today to talk to a bicycle accident lawyer about your case.

-Types of Damages Awarded in Bicycle Accident Lawsuits
+What Types of Damages are Awarded in Bicycle Accident Lawsuits?

 A bicycle accident can completely change your life, with both economic and non-economic consequences.
 You may no longer be able to carry out your job, causing you to lose your income.
 You may also experience pain and PTSD from the accident.
 If a loved one has died in a bike accident, you’re mourning a tremendous loss that cannot be quantified.